taafouch/shopping_cart/README.md

 - Comprehensive test suite using pytest
 - Prices are float values with two decimal places
 - Error handling for invalid inputs
+- Compatible with Python 2.7 and Python 3

 ## Installation